 While not all companies have embedded leases, industries such as banking, retail, manufacturing, restaurant, energy, healthcare and logistics/transportation tend to have a greater number of service contracts with embedded leases.

-Currently, service contracts with embedded leases aren’t treated any differently than those without.
+Currently, service contracts with embedded leases aren’t treated much differently than those without.
 New FASB lease guidelines require companies to divide the contract into the lease and non-lease components.
-Then, the embedded leases must be recorded in order to circumvent material misstatements.
+Then, the embedded lease component must typically be recorded as a lease liability and right of use asset on the balance sheet.

 How to identify embedded leases?